xykdoog/-X-VOID-Institutional-Grade-Crypto-Quant-System-/README.md

 L2 Liquidity Audit: Millisecond scans of top-100 order book tiers to calculate VWAP slippage, automatically fragmenting large orders to avoid market impact.

+5.🏗️ Distributed Real-time State Bus (High-Concurrency Redis Backbone)"Zero-Latency Telemetry.
+Power-Loss Resilient Ledger Integrity."Redis Pub/Sub Signal Streaming: Abandoning legacy HTTP polling, the X-VOID Omega architecture orchestrates communication between the Core Trading Engine and Web UI via a high-speed Redis Pub/Sub backbone.

+Every micro-execution and signal fluctuation propagates to the Command Dashboard with sub-5ms latency, ensuring you see the market exactly as the engine does.Write-Ahead Logging (WAL) Ledger Sync: Borrowing mission-critical protection logic from enterprise-grade databases.
+The moment a sandbox balance or live position is updated, the system triggers a mandatory fsync to both Redis memory and physical disk.
+This atomic operation ensures that even in the event of a catastrophic server crash, the "Compound Interest" ledger maintains an accounting precision of $10^{-8}$ upon reboot.

 ⚖️ Mandatory Open Source Policy (GPL-3.0)
 [!CAUTION]
 X-VOID Omega is licensed under GNU GPL v3.0.